-When planning Major coursework, students must be mindful of pre-requisites.
-Some courses for the Biomedical Systems Concentration have additional pre-requisites that are not part of the CaSB Major or Pre-Major curriculum.
-The flowcharts below are meant to help students plan out Concentration coursework by depicting the requisites for each requirement.
-These flowcharts were last updated August 2020.
+When planning major coursework, students must be mindful of pre-requisites.
+Some courses for the Biomedical Systems concentration have additional pre-requisites that are not part of the CaSB major or pre-major curriculum.
+The flowcharts below are meant to help students plan out concentration coursework by depicting the requisites for each requirement.
+These flowcharts were last updated September 2021.
 Always check the Registrar’s Course Descriptions for updated requisites.
 Additionally, students must be mindful of when classes are offered (i.e., which quarters).
 Students should check the Schedule of Classes for updated course offerings.

-All Concentration courses must be taken for a letter grade.
+All major courses must be taken for a letter grade, C or better.

-Students must achieve a C or better in each Concentration course in order for that course to apply towards Major requirements.
-Students who receive a C- or below in a Major course must either repeat the course or petition to have the lower grade count for the major.
+Students who receive a C- or below in a major course must either repeat the course or petition to have the lower grade count for the major.
 More information on petitioning can be found here.